Zj-BinXia/DiffIR/README.md

 ## Installation

-See [INSTALL.md](INSTALL.md) for the installation of dependencies required to run Restormer.
+See [INSTALL.md](INSTALL.md) for the installation of dependencies required to run DiffIR.